Blagoja95/Blagoja95/README.md

 - [Advice generator](https://blagoja95.github.io/advice-generator-app-challenge-hub) that I made together with my buddy [Denzel95](https://github.com/Denzel95), where we practice teamwork and version control.
 Also, this was a great project to practice async/await and how to handle promises.

-- [My personal page](https://blagoja95.github.io/borisblagojevic.github.io/), made it with HTML, SASS.
-Used JS for display the mobile menu, changing languages and storing user preferences locally.
+- [borisblagojevic.me](https://blagoja95.github.io/borisblagojevic.github.io/) made it with SASS and vanilla JS helps me centralized all information about me in one beautiful, tech confident and coherent form.
                   </div>
   <br>